-After feasting on Thanksgiving turkey and pumpkin pie, millions of shoppers hit the stores to take advantage of the year’s biggest and best deals for another year of Black Friday savings.
+After feasting on Thanksgiving turkey and pumpkin pie, millions of shoppers hit the stores to take advantage of the year’s biggest and best deals on Black Friday.

-While Black Friday is a great time to save money on holiday gifts, appliances, and much more, be careful not to overspend on “too good to be true” deals.
-Use the tips below to help you shop smart and get the best out of Black Friday.
+While Black Friday may be a great time to save money on holiday gifts, appliances, and much more, be careful not to overspend on deals that are too good to be true.
+Use the Black Friday tips below to help you shop smart, get the best deals, and avoid added debt.

-Black Friday is the perfect opportunity to purchase those high-priced items you’ve had your eye on all year.
-Before you hit the stores, make a list of “must have” items you want to buy.
-That way, you can stay focused on what you need and avoid being distracted what you don’t.
-Once you get all your must-have items, you can browse around for other deals that catch your eye.
+Black Friday can be a good opportunity to purchase those high-priced items you’ve had your eye on all year.
+However, before you hit the stores, make a list of “must have” items you want to buy.
+That way, you can stay focused on what you need and avoid being distracted by what you don’t.
+Once you get your must-have items, you can browse around for other deals that catch your eye.

-Don’t be fooled by all the Black Friday hype and pay more for an item than you need to.
-Instead, take advice from Moneycrashers.com and set price alerts ahead of time for the products you plan to purchase during the holiday season.
+Don’t be fooled by all the Black Friday hype and pay more for an item than you should.
+Instead, set price alerts ahead of time for the products you plan to purchase during the holiday season.

 By setting price alerts, you’re able to monitor the price of an item throughout the year and ensure you don’t end up paying more come holiday season.
 Educating yourself ahead of time is key to saving money and getting the most out of the day.

-Companies are known to share special Black Friday deals with their customers via email and social media.
-To ensure you don’t miss out on any deals, follow your favorite brands on Facebook and Instagram and sign up for their email newsletters.
+Companies are known to share special Black Friday tips and deals with their customers via email and social media.
+To help ensure you don’t miss out on any deals, follow your favorite brands on Facebook and Instagram and sign up for their email newsletters.